andresftenjo/eVPlayer/README.md

-# Crossover Video Portal
+# Video Portal Web App
-This is the backend API code that needs to be consumed by front-end applications.
+Fullstack Front End application using mongodb and nodejs for backend, for the client side using backbone, underscore and requirejs and implementing mochajs for unit tests

 ---